• Skip to primary navigation

 a single pie crust – I like to make this Easy Homemade Pie Crust and place it in a quiche pan.
 I don’t bake it in advance, but if you’d like to blind bake your crust, I’ve offered instructions below.
 You can use a favorite gluten free crust if you like.

-Gruyere or other Swiss cheese – Gruyere has the best flavor, but it’s also a bit more expensive than generic swiss cheese you might find at the grocery store.
+Gruyere or other Swiss cheese – Gruyere has the best flavor, but it’s also a bit more expensive than generic Swiss cheese you might find at the grocery store.
+Remember to freeze extra cheese so that it won’t go to waste before you can use it.

 flour – The flour helps the cheese not clump together.
 If you’re using a gluten-free crust, you can use gluten-free baking mix instead of the flour.